Leading Through Disruption: Key Skills Senior Marketers Need to Master for 2025

 Description

-EMR is working with a boutique PR & Communications agency in their search to hire a Senior Account Director.
+EMR are working with a boutique PR & Communications agency operating in the start up space, who are looking to hire a PR Account Manager.

 Reference